 Introduction

 Nardostachys jatamansi DC, commonly known as Indian spikenard, has a rich historical significance rooted in ancient texts, including the Bible and Ayurvedic scriptures.
 Revered as a precious oil used for anointing, spikenard symbolizes devotion and spiritual reverence [1].
 In the Bible, it is mentioned as a luxurious perfume, anointing oil, and an indication of the very best being offered.
 Specifically, the plant is cited in the Song of Solomon, where it represents the intimate love between bride and groom, with phrases like, “While the king was at his table, my perfume spread its fragrance,” emphasizing the unique and treasured nature of its aroma.
-Spikenard was also famously associated with Mary of Bethany, who anointed Jesus' feet before his Crucification with an alabaster jar of spikenard (John 12:3) [2].
+Spikenard was also famously associated with Mary of Bethany, who anointed Jesus' feet before his Crucifixion with an alabaster jar of spikenard (John 12:3) [2].
 This act is often interpreted as her desire to express her love and devotion by offering the very best she had, symbolizing a total surrender and worship.
 The jar may have represented her dowry or inheritance, suggesting it was of great personal significance.
 Her lavish gift offers a poignant illustration of the depth of worship expected from believers-giving one's very best to the Lord [3].
 Beyond its historical and cultural significance, Nardostachys jatamansi is a small perennial herb of the Valerianaceae family, predominantly found in the Himalayas, thriving in rocky, moist environments at altitudes ranging from 2300 m to 6000 m [4].
 The plant features long, sessile, oblong-ovate leaves and produces slightly blue or pink flowers in dense cymes.
 Its roots and rhizomes are particularly valued in traditional medicine systems, employed for a variety of ailments, including spinal headaches, menopausal symptoms, flatulence, cardiac issues, epilepsy, and intestinal colic [5].

 The essential oil extracted from Jatamansi exhibits several pharmacological properties, such as antimicrobial, antifungal, hypotensive, antiarrhythmic, and anticonvulsant activities.
 Its major components include sesquiterpenes, with jatamansone and nardostachone being particularly notable [6].
 Traditionally, spikenard has been used for its calming effects and its role in treating conditions across various body systems, including digestive, circulatory, nervous, respiratory, urinary, and reproductive systems Overall, the historical reverence for spikenard underscores its significance not only as a treasured aromatic substance but also as a versatile medicinal herb, symbolizing the commingling of cultural heritage and natural healing practices.